 Are you making it easy for customers to find you at the consideration stage?
 As customers can’t stroll into your store any more, you need to bring your store to their home.
 Is there a way you can help them to see, touch or feel your products?
 Video is a great solution for this.
 Video content can give your customers incredible insight into specific products and how they will solve their problem.

 Step 3: Purchase

-Brick and mortar stores have now essentially been asked to shut for health and safety reasons.
-Those that haven’t shut will likely close their physical store soon as their customers migrate online.
-For the next few months at least, it’s no longer an option for people to purchase in store, and it’s definitely not a smart option for businesses to plan around this.
+Brick and mortar stores have been asked to shut for health and safety reasons.
+Those that haven’t shut will likely close their physical store at some point over time as we continue to live with COVID-19, and as their customers migrate online.
+It’s no longer an option for people to always be able to purchase in store, and it’s definitely not a smart option for businesses to plan around this.

 Old Purchase Options:

 - Pop in store to browse and buy

 - Pay in person with cash or card